Boston PhD & Master's in Human Resources (HR) Graduate Degree Programs

 Strategic HR Management:

-This course looks at the staffing function of management.
-Often, this means looking into issues that affect HR managers.
+This course looks at human capital management.
+Plus, issues that affect HR managers.
 From unions to labor laws and organizational growth.
 Other topics look into tactical things.
-For instance, how to select, recruit, motivate, pay and assess employees.
+Like:

-This course looks at the links between employees and a company's output.
+This course looks at the links between employees and organizational goals.
 It will also cover things like incentives.
-Looking at current tools and practices, you may learn how to keep employees engaged.
+And professional development Looking at current tools and practices, you may learn how to keep employees engaged.
 This is crucial to maintaining loyalty and productivity.

 This course looks at the rules in place for employee-employer relations.
 It may touch on areas like contracts, privacy and human rights.
 Some issues may relate to a company policy how to apply it.
 Others may look at unions and labor laws.